50 years of friendship –

-Now in the 48th year in 2017 of our official Sister City relationship with Guanajuato, Mexico, excitement is brewing over plans to honor the 50th in just three years of this much beloved cultural partnership.
+In 2019, we celebrated the 50th year of our official Sister City relationship with Guanajuato, Mexico of this much-beloved cultural partnership.
 In the late 1960’s, a Southern Oregon University language professor rented a bus and took some students to Mexico over Christmas vacation.
 The idea caught on and the professor, Graciela “Señora Chela” Tapp-Kocks, began leading students and community members on annual visits.
 The featured destination was Guanajuato, a colonial mining town and cultural center in the mountains of the Sierra de Guanajuato in Central Mexico.
 Inspired by their people-to-people contacts, Sra.
 Chela and a group of enthusiastic community boosters became the support network for the exchange of students, academics, professionals, city officials and common citizens between the two cities.
 The Amigo Club grew out of that group in 1969.
 The Amigos pushed hard for the Sister City affiliation, and its academic members encouraged the founding of the Amistad student-exchange program between Southern Oregon University and the Universidad de Guanajuato that is still thriving today.
 This association has been of great benefit to students, faculty and administrators from the two institutions, and residents of both cities.
 The Ashland Chamber shares a business and cultural exchange with Guanajuato.
-The Amigo Club remains the key support group that for more than 40 years has kept alive Ashland’s enthusiasm for the Sister City relationship with Guanajuato.
+The Amigo Club remains the key support group that has helped keep alive Ashland’s enthusiasm for the Sister City relationship with Guanajuato.

 There are many reasons that Ashland, Guanajuato and our respective schools are such logical and successful choices as Sister Cities and Universities.
 Both cities are the home to Universities.
 Both cities have beautiful parks and tourism plays a major role in both economies.
 Both have central plazas and are known cultural centers in their respective regions valuing historic and architectural preservation.